passiv/snaptrade-sdks/sdks/java/docs/AmountNullable.md

 # AmountNullable

-Total Value of the account
+Total value of the account, as reported by the brokerage

 ## Properties